Glaiza de Castro: Advocacy and political positions

 In March 2016, de Castro participated in the UN Women Safe Cities Program, a program aiming to increase awareness and stop street harassment and sexual violence against women in public spaces.
 As part of the program, de Castro participated in Quezon City's campaign against sexual harassment.

-De Castro is known as a women's rights and protection advocate and won a Media People's Choice Award for this advocacy in 2017.
+De Castro is known as a women's rights and protection advocate.

 After performing the role of anti-Marcos activist Cecilia Flores-Oebanda in 2018, de Castro has spoken against historical negationism regarding the Philippines' martial law era, which was the film's setting.
 She agreed it was a polarizing topic but said that Filipino youth must be "made more aware of it, because it's important to know history and learn from it.
 It's necessary for everyone's growth."
 In 2020, de Castro participated in activities denouncing the then-newly signed Anti-Terrorism Act of 2020, joining numerous artists in reciting Charlie Chaplin's final speech in the film The Great Dictator, translated into Filipino by writer Rody Vera.

-Business
+Other ventures

+In the mid-2010s, de Castro started to be involved as an entrepreneur, being the owner of the Valenzuela-based talent agency Galura Studio and a part-owner of the restaurant Runner's Kitchen in Quezon City.

-In 2023, De Castro and her husband David Rainey opened a cafe called Brewbox in Baler, Aurora.
+In February 2023, de Castro and her husband David Rainey opened a café, Brewbox, in Baler, Aurora.
+This was followed a month later in March by a bed and breakfast named Casa Galura.

 Personal life

-De Castro maintained a close friendship with consistent on-screen partner Marky Cielo for much of his career until he died in 2008.
-In the wake of her friend's death, de Castro recounted an exchange she had the day before Cielo died: she told Cielo about a dream she had about him and Rich Asuncion; according to her, Cielo had other people tell him they had dreams about him, which he took to be an omen.
-De Castro and businessman David Rainey are in a relationship since September 2018.
-They became engaged in December 2020, and married in Northern Ireland in October 2021.
+De Castro maintained a close friendship with consistent on-screen partner Marky Cielo for much of his career until his death in 2008.
+De Castro was in a relationship with Irish businessman David Rainey since 2018, after first meeting in Siargao.
+They became engaged in December 2020, and married in Dunluce Castle in Northern Ireland in October 2021.
+On January 23, 2023, they had a second wedding ceremony in Botolan, Zambales.
+In September 2026, de Castro announced that she and Rainey were expecting their first child.

+De Castro was raised as a Christian and identifies as born again.